 April 7, 1927 ~ Drummer, social activist Babatunde Olatunji born in Alido, British Nigeria ~ Leader and sideman.
 Admired by peers, especially John Coltrane who wrote and recorded the song Tunji as a tribute to Olatunji.
 Referenced by Bob Dylan in I Shall Be Free.
 Covered by Carlos Santana (Jing-go-la-ba).
 Worked with Cannonball Adderley, Horace Silver, Quincy Jones, Pee Wee Ellis, Stevie Wonder, Randy Weston, Max Roach, Abbey Lincoln, Mickey Hart, Airto Moreira, Muruga Booker, Sikiru Adepoju, Halim El-Dabh, Randy Weston, Max Roach, Kai Winding, Herbie Mann, Serge Gainsbourg, Richie Havens, Taj Mahal, and Tupac Shakur ~ Olatunji passed away in 2003

 April 7, 1919 ~ Jump blues, R&B blues shouter Jimmy Nelson, also known as Jimmy T99 Nelson, born in Philadelphia, Pennsylvania, USA ~ Mentored by Big Joe Turner, whose shouting style he emulated.
 Recorded a number of singles during the 1950s, most notably T-99 Blues which would top the Billboard R&B charts, Meet Me With Your Black Dress On, and Free And Easy Mind.
-Nelson would work day jobs through the 1970s, performing and sitting in with bands on occassion.
+Nelson would work day jobs through the 1970s, performing and sitting in with bands on occasion.
 As a singer would reemerge after Ace issued a compilation album of previously unreleased Nelson songs in the 1980s ~ Nelson passed away in 2007

 April 7, 1918 ~ Michael Andrew Hucko, commonly known as big band clarinetist Peanuts Hucko, born in Syracuse, New York, USA ~ Leader and sideman.
 Noted for his clarinet solo on Cole Porter's What Is This Thing Called Love.
 Worked with Charlie Spivak, Benny Goodman, Ray McKinley, Eddie Condon, Jack Teagarden, Louis Armstrong, Al Cohn, Warren Covington, the Lawson-Haggart Band, and others.
 Led the Glenn Miller Orchestra in the 1970s ~ Hucko passed away in 2003

 April 7, 1917 ~ Robert David Mirsky, commonly known as arranger, producer Robert Mersey, born ~ Got his start in music in the 1950s, working as arranger with songwriter duo Jerry Leiber and Mike Stoller.
-Would go on to work as arranger and producer at Columbia Records starting in the early 1960s, working with artists such as Andy Williams (Can't Get Used To Losing You), Barbra Streisand, Bobby Vinton, Dion (You Made Me Love You (I Didn't Want To Do It)), Aretha Franklin, Mel Tormé, Julie Andrews, and Patti Page (You Can't Be True Dear) ~ Mirsky passed away in 1994
+Would go on to work as arranger and producer at Columbia Records starting in the early-1960s, working with artists such as Andy Williams (Can't Get Used To Losing You), Barbra Streisand, Bobby Vinton, Dion (You Made Me Love You (I Didn't Want To Do It)), Aretha Franklin, Mel Tormé, Julie Andrews, and Patti Page (You Can't Be True Dear) ~ Mirsky passed away in 1994

 April 7, 1915 ~ Eleanora Fagan, commonly known as jazz, swing singer Billie Holiday, born in Philadelphia, Pennsylvania, USA ~ Iconic singer pioneered jazz singing.
 Active from the mid-1930s until her death at age 44.
 Known for her emotive voice, tragic lifestory and struggles with men and substance abuse.
-Well known songs include What A Little Moonlight Can Do, A Fine Romance, I Can't Give You Anything But Love, Carelessly, Mean To Me, I'm Gonna Lock My Heart, Lover Man (Oh Where Can You Be) and perhaps her best-known Strange Fruit ~ Fagan passed away in 1959
+Well known songs include What A Little Moonlight Can Do, A Fine Romance, I Can't Give You Anything But Love, Carelessly, Mean To Me, I'm Gonna Lock My Heart, Lover Man (Oh Where Can You Be) and perhaps her best known Strange Fruit ~ Fagan passed away in 1959

 April 7, 1912 ~ Jacob Louis Schwartz, commonly known as songwriter Jack Lawrence, born in Brooklyn, New York, USA ~ Wrote All Or Nothing At All, Frank Sinatra's first solo hit.
 Co-wrote Tenderly, Sarah Vaughan's first hit.
 Others songs written or co-written by Lawrence include Music From Beyond The Moon (Vic Damone, Tony Martin), If I Didn't Care (the Ink Spots, Bob Crosby, the Platters, Brenda Lee), With The Wind And The Rain In Your Hair (Kay Kyser, Georgie Auld, Frances Langford), Yes My Darling Daughter (Dinah Shore, Eydie Gormé, Sandie Shaw), Tenderly (Dick Farney, Sarah Vaughan, Nat King Cole), and Foolin' Myself (Chick Bullock, Teddy Wilson) ~ Schwartz passed away in 2009